 A. Federal law prevents health plans from limiting the amount of money they spend every year or in total on health benefits.
 However, plans are allowed to substitute benefits within a category, place visit limits on the benefits, such as those for therapy visits described above, and use other ways to control costs.
 (Even though substitutions within benefit categories are allowed, rehabilitation and habilitation services cannot be substituted for one another because they involve different therapies.)
 For example, if you or a family member needs in-patient care at a rehabilitation facility, the plan likely will limit the number of days of care available and require that the person who is receiving care meet certain standards such as being able to participate in therapies a certain number of hours per day.
 For these reasons, you should call member services for the plans you are considering and ask if they cover benefits that are most important to you.
-On the "Summary of Benefits and Coverage," review the "If you need help recovering or have other special health needs" section.2
+Also ask if the plan places visit or other limits on those benefits.